7 Steps of The Software Development Process: From Idea to Reality

 Various techniques can help in this process:

-• Document Analysis: Start by collecting and evaluating existing documents related to the current system.
+• Document Analysis: Start by collecting and evaluating existing documents related to the current system, such as technical specifications, user manuals, and API documentation.

 • Interviews: Who will use the software?
 What do they need it to do?
 Interview the stakeholders to learn about their needs.